AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 14: Block level satellite derived population weighted PM2.5 dataset for Nepal from 1998-2023

+- Read the blog post on this link.

+- Download processed data from this link.

+- Data Processing pipeline Rmd file for this project: Also, present at the root of the biteSizedAQ repo.
+Here is a quick link to access the pipeline.

-## Project 13: Block level satellite derived population weighted air pollution dataset for India from 1998-2023
+## Project 13: Block level satellite derived population weighted PM2.5 dataset for India from 1998-2023

 - Read the blog post on [this
   link](https://github.com/AarshBatra/biteSizedAQ/tree/main/13.ind.block.pm2.5.sat.data.processing.1998.2023).